AVEVA/CONNECT-data-services-developer-docs/content/developer-guide/event-data.md

   - eventStartTime ge "2022-02-21T05:17:00Z" AND eventEndTime lt "2022-02-21T05:18:00Z"

-  - Assume that you have a event property called assetMember, and it references Asset.
+  - Assume that you have an event property called assetMember, and it references Asset.
 You can filter on the Asset properties as below:

      - assetMember.Name eq "Asset1"